-To explore whether the SLSF transition is overshadowed by the BSF transition, we performed field "annealing" experiments by carefully increasing magnetic field to induce partial but reversible BSF transition ($\mu_0 H \leq$ 0.14 T) [29].
-For negative field, the surface of α domains undergo SSF transition at -0.033 T [29].
-Figure 4(a) shows the MFM image taken at -0.09 T after sweeping magnetic field to -0.1 T. Interestingly, numerous small patches with dark contrast appear on the parallel surface indicating a partial SLSF transition.
-As shown in Fig. 4(b) and (c), more fraction of β domains undergo partial SLSF transition with increasing fraction of dark
+To explore whether the SLSF transition is overshadowed by the BSF transition, we performed field "annealing" experiments by carefully increasing the magnetic field to induce partial but reversible BSF transition ( $\mu_0 H \le 0.14$ T) [30].
+For the negative field, the surface of $\alpha$ domains undergo SSF transition at -0.033 T (see Supplemental Material [30]).
+Figure 4(a) shows the MFM image taken at -0.09 T after sweeping the magnetic field to -0.1 T. Interestingly, numerous small patches with dark contrast

-FIG. 4.
-(Color Online) (a)-(c) MFM images taken at -0.09 T after external magnetic field was increased to the set values labeled at upper-left corners.
+FIG. 4. (a)-(c) MFM images taken at -0.09 T after external magnetic field was increased to the set values labeled at the upper-left corners.
 The color scale is 0.2 Hz.
-The field "annealing" results illustrate partial second layer spin-flip (SLSF) transition on the parallel surface. (d) Schematic illustration of SLSF phase.
-The magnetic moment in the second SL of β domain is partially flipped, which corresponds to the dark patches as highlighted in the white box in (b).
+The field annealing results illustrate partial SLSF transition on the parallel surface. (d) Schematic illustration of SLSF phase.
+The magnetic moment in the second SL of the $\beta$ domain is partially flipped, which corresponds to the dark patches as highlighted in the white box in (b).

-patches after -0.12 and -0.14 T field "annealing".
-So the SLSF transition field is very close to that of BSF transition, i.e., $h_2 \approx h_3$, indicating $\lambda_S \approx 2$.
-Therefore, these results suggest that the moment of the surface MnBi2Te4 layer is larger than the bulk value.
-The enhanced surface moment indicates that a robust 2D ferromagnetism could persist in the single layer MnBi2Te4 limit, which is favorable for exploring the quantum transport in thin films or flakes of MnBi4Te7 and related superlattice compounds.
+appear on the parallel surface, indicating a partial SLSF transition.
+As shown in Figs. 4(b) and 4(c), more fractions of $\beta$ domains undergo partial SLSF transition with increasing fraction of dark patches after -0.12 and -0.14 T field annealing.
+So the SLSF transition field is very close to that of the BSF transition, i.e., $h_2 \approx h_3$ , indicating $\lambda_S \approx 2$ .
+Because of the large uncertainty in estimating $h_2$ , the estimated value $\lambda_S$ suggests that surface magnetization is comparable with the bulk value.
+Thus, surface relaxation does not degrade the order parameter of the surface MnBi2Te4 layer, indicating that a robust 2D ferromagnetism could persist in the single-layer MnBi2Te4 limit, which is favorable for exploring the quantum transport in thin films or flakes of MnBi4Te7 and related superlattice compounds [29].

-In summary, we discover the SSF transition in AFM-TI MnBi4Te7, in good agreement with a revised Mills' model.
-Furthermore, we observed a partial SLSF transition, suggesting enhanced magnetic moment in the surface MnBi2Te4 layer.
-The alternating domain contrast across the domain wall or step edge observed in MnBi4Te7 unambiguously confirms the persistence of Atype AFM order to the surface MnBi2Te4 layer.
-The discovery and direct visualizing of SSF transition paves the way for exploring surface or 2-dimensional magnetic states of functional AFMs for spintronic applications [36].
-Moreover, the robust ferromagnetism in the singlelayer limit opens door to realize QAH or axion insulator states in the ultra-thin films of the natural superlattice MnBi4Te7 and related compounds [20, 21, 37].
+In summary, we discover the SSF transition in AFM-TI $MnBi_4Te_7$ , in good agreement with a revised Mills model.
+Furthermore, we observed a partial SLSF transition, suggesting robust magnetization in the surface $MnBi_2Te_4$ layer.
+The alternating domain contrast across the domain wall or step edge observed in $MnBi_4Te_7$ unambiguously confirms the persistence of A-type AFM order to the surface $MnBi_2Te_4$ layer.
+The discovery and direct visualizing of SSF transition paves the way for exploring surface or two-dimensional magnetic states of functional AFMs for spintronic applications [38].
+Moreover, the robust ferromagnetism in the single-layer limit opens the door to realizing QAH or axion insulator states in the ultrathin films of the natural superlattice $MnBi_4Te_7$ and related compounds [20,21,29].

-The MFM studies at Rutgers is supported by the Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, US Department of Energy under Award numbers DE-SC0018153.
-The simulation efforts is supported by NSF grant DMR-1954856.
-Work at ORNL was supported by the US Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
+The MFM studies at Rutgers are supported by the Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, U.S. Department of Energy under Award No. DE-SC0018153.
+The simulation efforts are supported by NSF Grant No. DMR-1954856.
+Work at ORNL was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division. wdwu@physics.rutgers.edu